 Q: What should I do before I bring my pet on board?

-A: Get a checkup, make sure vaccinations are up to date, carry a signed vaccination certificate and or health certificate, get a stool test to check for worms, check for heartworm and make sure the dog is on preventative medication.
-Make sure nails are trimmed and pads are in good shape.
+A: Get a checkup, make sure vaccinations are up to date, carry a signed vaccination certificate and or health certificate, get a stool test to check for worms, check for heartworm and make sure dog is on preventative and make sure nails are trimmed and pads are in good shape

 - Ears: Panalog Ointment